Airport Approach Lighting Systems

 High intensity, uni-directional, elevated runway approach, siderow barrette, threshold, threshold wingbar and runway end lights.

-Approach Lighting FAQ
+Understanding Approach Lighting Systems

 What type of approach light can I use?

 Luminaires for high intensity approach lighting systems may be inset or elevated, depending on their position in the system.
-High intensity inset luminaires are used where the approach system is partially installed in the paved area
+High intensity inset luminaires are used where the approach system is partially installed in the paved area.

-Are approach lights frangible ?
+Are approach lights frangible?

 Elevated approach lights and their supporting structures shall be frangible.
-Where the height of a supporting structure exceeds 12m, the frangibility requirement shall apply to the top 12m only, and where a supporting structure is surrounded by non-frangible objects, only that part of the structure that extends above the surrounding objects shall be frangible
+Where the height of a supporting structure exceeds 12m, the frangibility requirement shall apply to the top 12m only, and where a supporting structure is surrounded by non-frangible objects, only that part of the structure that extends above the surrounding objects shall be frangible.

 What is a simple approach lighting system?